nowzoo/nowzoo-angular-bootstrap-lite/README.md

 <strong>Important: depends on Bootstrap, Tether and slim jQuery.</strong>
-Rather than recreating Bootstrap components from scratch in native Angular, we use Bootstrap javascript and its dependencies.

-This is a fundamentally different approach from other Angular/Bootstrap libraries.
+Rather than recreating Bootstrap components from scratch in native Angular, we use Bootstrap javascript and its dependencies.This is a fundamentally different approach from other Angular/Bootstrap libraries.
 Namely, it's not "pure" Angular.
-We've decided a bit of impurity for the sake of a smaller codebase and consistency with Bootstrap is ok.
+We've went for a bit of impurity for the sake of a smaller codebase and consistency with Bootstrap.

-(Want purity?
+(Want Angular purity?
 Look here https://github.com/valor-software/ngx-bootstrap or here https://github.com/ng-bootstrap/ng-bootstrap.)

 What's included: